 Valerie Perrine Bio

-Valerie Ritchie Perrine (born September 3, 1943) is a retired American actress best known for a breakthrough lead performance in Bob Fosse’s Lenny (1974) and for memorable supporting turns in mainstream Hollywood films of the 1970s and early 1980s.
-She won the Cannes Film Festival Award for Best Actress and the BAFTA Award for Most Promising Newcomer to Leading Film Roles for Lenny and earned Academy Award and Golden Globe nominations for the same role.
-Perrine later played Miss Eve Teschmacher in Superman (1978) and reprised the role in Superman II (1980).
+Valerie Ritchie Perrine was an American actress known for bold, provocative screen characters and a breakthrough turn as Honey Bruce in Bob Fosse’s Lenny (1974).
+She won the Cannes Film Festival Award for Best Actress and the BAFTA Award for Most Promising Newcomer to Leading Film Roles for that role, and earned Academy Award and Golden Globe nominations for the same performance.
+Perrine also played iconic supporting parts in Superman (1978) and its sequel Superman II (1980) as Eve Teschmacher, and starred opposite Robert Redford in The Electric Horseman (1979).
+After a long career spanning from 1971 to 2016, she lived quietly in Beverly Hills until her death in 2026.

 Early Life and Background

-Valerie Perrine was born in Galveston, Texas, the daughter of Winifred “Renee” McGinley, a dancer who appeared in Earl Carroll’s Vanities, and Kenneth I. Perrine, a lieutenant colonel in the United States Army.
-Her parents’ backgrounds and her father’s military career led the family to live in several locations during her childhood, exposing her to different communities and performance traditions.
+Valerie Ritchie Perrine was born on September 3, 1943, in Galveston, Texas, the daughter of Winifred “Renee” (nee McGinley), a dancer who appeared in The Earl Carroll Vanities, and Kenneth I. Perrine, a lieutenant colonel in the United States Army.
+Because of her father’s military career, the family moved frequently during her childhood, and she lived in several locations.
+When she was three years old, the family relocated to Japan, where her father was stationed, and later moved to a ranch in Arizona during her teenage years.

 Valerie Perrine Career